krishnadevz/krishnadevz.github.io/index.md

 I mostly active on twitter you can see my recent tweets here on [Twitter](https://twitter.com/krishnadevz)

+And when i am doing nothing i listen to my playlist 👉[krishnadevzPlaylist](https://www.youtube.com/playlist?list=PLpgxnKQJjhelT86IP_4S-DNQWHNIpaxYo) or else i play Fortnite and CSGO and i also like to visit temples/mountains/long walks.

 ## Contact Me

 * You can reach me at [krishnadevz@protonmail.com](mailto:krishnadevz@protonmail.com).